acastillodm/QuantumPressureMCMC/README.md

 # QuantumPressureMCMC

-MCMC and proxies for ULDM models confronting rotation curves of the Little Things Galaxies
+Repository with MCMCs and proxies (velocity and density) for quantum pressure models confronting rotation curves of the Little Things Galaxies